MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/spb/nf-spb-spb_multi_spi_transfer_init.md

 ### -param Mode

-An <a href="/windows-hardware/drivers/ddi/spb/ne-spb-spb_multi_spi_transfer_mode">SPB_MULTI_SPI_TRANSFER_MODE</a> enumeration value, specifying the line mode of the multi-SPI transfer to be used by a bus driver to communicate with a peripheral device.
+An [SPB_MULTI_SPI_TRANSFER_MODE](/windows-hardware/drivers/ddi/spb/ne-spb-spb_multi_spi_transfer_mode) enumeration value, specifying the line mode of the multi-SPI transfer to be used by a bus driver to communicate with a peripheral device.

 ### -param TransferPhaseCount